 An "invisible crisis" for Afghan women and girls

-The IRC warns of an invisible crisis in Afghanistan, as 50% of those in need of humanitarian assistance are women and girls.
-An aid shortfall means they stand to lose out on urgently needed services.
+The IRC warns of an invisible crisis in Afghanistan, as an aid shortfall means women and girls stand to lose out on urgently needed services.
 With uncertainty mounting throughout Afghanistan, the IRC is concerned that we could see increases in violence against women and child marriage.

 “If our teams are to reach women and girls within communities, the role of women aid workers is critical.
 Without women working in the humanitarian response in Afghanistan, aid organizations are unable to create safe spaces where the needs of women and girls can be met."